G0U7H4M/C0D3W1Z/README.md

 `* 🏀 My favorite sport to play for fun is Basketball!`

-`* 📚 My goal is to go to UC Berkeley and become a very skilled software engineer!`
+`* 📚 My goal is to go to UC Berkeley and become a very skilled programmer!`

 These are some things about me, thanks for reading about me! 😊